Rubjerg/Graphviz.NetWrapper/README.md

             Edge edgeBC = root.GetOrAddEdge(nodeB, nodeC, "Some edge name");
             Edge anotherEdgeBC = root.GetOrAddEdge(nodeB, nodeC, "Another edge name");

-            // When a subgraph name is prefixed with cluster,
-            // the dot layout engine will render it as a box around the containing nodes.
-            SubGraph cluster1 = root.GetOrAddSubgraph("cluster_1");
-            cluster1.AddExisting(nodeB);
-            cluster1.AddExisting(nodeC);
-            SubGraph cluster2 = root.GetOrAddSubgraph("cluster_2");
-            cluster2.AddExisting(nodeD);

             // We can attach attributes to nodes, edges and graphs to store information and instruct
             // graphviz by specifying layout parameters.
 At the moment we only support string
             // attributes.
 Cgraph assumes that all objects of a given kind (graphs/subgraphs, nodes,